ucsb-cs16/ucsb-cs16.github.io/_topics/cpp_pointer_initialization.md

 ---
-topic: "C++ pointers"
+topic: "C++ pointers, initialization"
-desc: "pointers are variables that store addresses"
+desc: "What is the initial value of a pointer variable?"
 ---

-This code declares p as a pointer to an int:
+This code declares p as a pointer to an int as a local variable:

 ```
 #include <iostream>